Man arrested after armed robbery and police chase in Seattle

 Seattle police have arrested a 29-year-old man after they say he robbed a man at gunpoint and shot at officers after a police chase in the Central District Friday afternoon.

+And investigators say the suspect is connected to at least five previous robberies, two at banks, police said.

-The incident unfolded in the 3300 block of Rainier Avenue South shortly before 1 p.m., when police say the assailant brandished a handgun and took a man’s cellphone.
+Friday’s incident unfolded in the 3300 block of Rainier Avenue South shortly before 1 p.m., when police say the assailant brandished a handgun and took a man’s cellphone.

 The suspect allegedly pistol-whipped the robbery victim and fired one shot, police said.
 No one was hit.